VanOvermeire/rusty-cdk/README.md

 ## TODO

 - support tags
+- check things like bucket (where assets are stored) existence
+    - store result in a local file, so you don't need to check again
+    - add an override (CLOUD_INFRA_NO_REMOTE) and a recheck (CLOUD_INFRA_RECHECK)
 - help with avoiding missing IAM permissions? would at least need to check dependencies used by the code